Possible Side Effects Of Hormone Replacement Therapy (HRT)

 There is no medical evidence to support the idea that HRT causes weight gain.

-If you're gaining weight around the time of your menopause this could be a natural result of aging – as we age our metabolic rate slows and we burn calories much less efficiently.
-There is a natural redistribution of body fat, to deposit this around the abdomen rather than on the hips.
+If you're gaining weight around the time of your menopause this could be a natural result of ageing.
+As we age our metabolic rate slows and we burn calories less efficiently.
+There is a natural redistribution of body fat.
+Some of it moves to sit around the abdomen rather than on the hips.
 This is part of a natural ageing process.

 We also start to lose muscle mass.
 As the muscle mass goes down, this reduces the metabolic rate further.
 Doing exercise and building muscle is an important way to help maintain your weight and health.